 - 1 cup sunflower seed butter (or other nut/seed butter)

 - 1 tsp pure vanilla extract

 - After 2+ hours, remove the dough from the fridge.
 Add the dough to a large piece of parchment paper and cover it with a separate piece of parchment paper.
-Roll out the dough with a rolling pin or water bottle (roll over the parchment paper, not directly on the dough).
+Roll out the dough with a rolling pin (or water bottle).
+Make sure to roll over the parchment paper, not directly on the dough.

 - To prevent the pie crust from puffing up while baking, place a sheet of parchment paper over the pie dough and place a smaller 8-inch pie plate (or pie weights) directly on top of the parchment paper.

 - Bake the pie crust at 350F for 20-25 minutes, until the crust is golden brown.
 Remove the crust from the oven and let it cool.

 - While the crust is cooling, make the chocolate filling.
 Add the dairy free milk and dark chocolate morsels to a saucepan and heat over low heat until the chocolate is melted, stirring frequently so the chocolate doesn’t burn.
 Remove from the heat and add in the pure vanilla extract, salt, and sunflower seed butter.
 Whisk until smooth.